What is the H3N2 flu strain? Symptoms and advice as UK cases surge

 “Early data from the UKHSA shows this year’s vaccine is continuing to provide good protection against flu variants circulating this year.
 The flu season has started early this year.
 Now is the time to get vaccinated if you are eligible.”

-Last year’s flu vaccine had a significant impact on reducing severe illness, ranging from an almost 40% reduction in the number of those aged 65 and over being hospitalised, and a 75% reduction in those aged between 2 and 17 years.
+Last year’s flu vaccine had a significant impact on reducing severe illness, ranging from an almost 40 per cent reduction in the number of those aged 65 and over being hospitalised, and a 75 per cent reduction in those aged between 2 and 17 years.

 How worried should we really be about H3N2?